null0verflow/acT0r/README.md

 # acT0r
-Active microsoft office 2016 for 64 bit devices only
+for microsoft office 2016, 64 bit windows devices only

-only in beta, pls feedback
+only in beta

-for windows only

 ## Disclaimer:
 - for educational purpose only